This chart—stuck in the middle of a serious academic report about why big public works projects go over budget—made me laugh out loud…

 The graph, obviously, is meant to be more illustrative than scientific.
 But it does a pretty good job of explaining Flyvbjerg’s central thesis: through a combination of over-optimism (delusion) and strategic misrepresentation (deception), planners and boosters tend to low-ball the costs of a big project; and the higher the political stakes, the more likely it is that deception is involved.

 The problem Flyvbjerg identifies is hardly limited to public projects.
 This short blog post has already taken twice as long as I hoped it would—call me delusional.
-And as loath as I am to admit it, I’m probably guilty of some strategic misrepresentation. ”I’m leaving right now, honey” sometimes means that I hope to leave sometime in the next 10 minutes.
+And as loath as I am to admit it, I’m probably guilty of some strategic misrepresentation. ”I’m leaving right now, honey” often means that I hope to leave sometime in the next 10 minutes.

 But scaled up to the size of a massive public project, those minor pecadillos balloon into crushing cost overruns.
 Boston’s Big Dig comes to mind.
 Or consider the Iraq war: a generous mixture of delusion and deception led the nation into an undertaking that’s been dozens of times more costly, in both money and lives, than the planners and boosters initially thought.